CarbonPackages/Carbon.Pipeline/Readme.md

 ### Tailwind CSS

 This setup comes with [Tailwind CSS], a highly customizable, low-level CSS framework.
-An example configuration is provided in [`tailwind.config.js`].
+An example configuration is provided in [`tailwind.config.mjs`].
 The setup for purging the CSS files is also configured.
 [Read more about controlling the file size here][tailwind file-size].
 Because the CSS bundling is done with the Javascript API from PostCSS, the [Just-in-Time Mode] from Tailwind CSS works perfectly.
 To remove a specific package, you could use this pattern in your `pipeline.yaml`:

 ```yaml
 buildDefaults: